Andrew Parsons (Canadian politician): Political career

 On October 11, 2011, Parsons was elected as the Member of the House of Assembly in the district of Burgeo-La Poile.
 He was sworn in by Justice Orsborn on October 27, 2011.
 He served as Official Opposition critic for Advanced Education and Skills; Child, Youth and Family Services; Health and Community Services; and Justice and Attorney General.
 He also serves as the Deputy Opposition House Leader.

 On May 2, 2012, Parsons proposed a private members' resolution for a fixed House of Assembly schedule.
 The purpose was to establish some stability and semblance of regularity.
 In Newfoundland and Labrador there is no legislation governing the House of Assembly in terms of when it shall sit.

-In the 2015 election Parsons received nearly 4,000 votes in his district (96.48 per cent of total votes) and no other candidate received more than 100 votes.
+In the 2015 provincial election, Parsons received nearly 4,000 votes in his district (96.48 per cent of total votes) and no other candidate received more than 100 votes.
 This is a Canadian record (not including acclamations).
 He was appointed as Minister of Justice, Attorney General and Government House Leader in Newfoundland and Labrador.
 Early on in that role, he has worked toward establishing a Drug Treatment Court, expansion of the Family Violence Intervention Court, establishing a Serious Incident Response team as civilian oversight for police, and a pilot program for free legal advice for sexual assault complainants.

 Parsons was re-elected in the 2019 provincial election.
 He subsequently returned to cabinet in the same portfolios.
 He resigned as Government House Leader in the House of Assembly in November 2019.
 On August 19, 2020, he was appointed Minister of Industry, Energy and Technology, and Attorney General in the Furey government.

 He was re-elected in the 2021 provincial election.